Game Preview: Taipans v Wildcats

 10 Oct

-The Kenfrost Homes Cairns Taipans are back on their home floor as Jack McVeigh and the Snakes get set to battle the in-form Perth Wildcats.
+The Kenfrost Homes Cairns Taipans are back on their home floor as Jack McVeigh and his side get set to battle the in-form Perth Wildcats.

 With a shake-up to the Wildcats’ roster following the departure of superstar Bryce Cotton, Perth are not to be underestimated after opening the season with back-to-back wins led by dominant performances from Jo Lual-Acuil Jr. and Kristian Doolittle.
 Expect a physical, high-tempo contest as both sides look to make an early statement in the NBL season.